 Butterscotch pudding is nostalgic and classic.
 It is a delicious alternative when I’m looking to switch up the usual chocolate or vanilla pudding flavors.

-This pudding recipe is a bit more simplified.
+This pudding recipe is a bit simpler.
 There is no need to caramelize the brown sugar as the butterscotch provides all the same flavor.
 There is no need to temper the egg yolks.
 Beaten egg yolks are added to the cold pan with milk and heated together.
 Curdling is not an issue as long as the mixture is constantly whisked.
 Besides, the pudding is strained through a fine mesh sieve, which filters out any lumps.

 Recipe highlights: